ahuacate/kodi/README.md

 Log in to the Synology Desktop and go to `Control Panel` > `File Services` > `rsync tab`.

-Check `Enable SSH Service` and choose a non-default port.
+Check `Enable rsync service` and choose a non-default port.
 If you use the default port of 22 you'll get a security warning later.

 | Rsync | Value | Note |
 | :---  | :---: | :--- |